 Articulation Agreements and Institutional Agreements

 The University of North Florida acknowledges formalized articulation agreements in an effort to support the transfer of students from certain institutions into four-year programs.
 This section outlines the types of articulation agreements that are accepted at UNF.
-For more information about articulated programs, please contact Transfer Student Services.
+For more information about articulated programs, please contact the Office of Records and Registration.

 Statewide 2+2 Articulation Agreement